standup-raven/standup-raven/docs/user_guide.md

 1. **Creating channels for standup** - create a new channel, or use existing one, for each team who wants to use Standup Raven for their standup.

-1. **Configuring channel standup** for each channel, a team member can enter a few configurations for the team.
+1. **Configuring channel standup** - for each channel any member can enter configurations for the channel standup.
+If you are on Mattermost Enterprise Edition and have *Permission Schema* enabled, only a channel admin, team admin or a system admin can perform this operation.

     Running the following slash command allows specifying team specific settings -